Astron/Astron/README.md

 The game server suite consists of many components, which handle separate tasks in order to distribute the workload of managing a multi-sharded game environment with many objects and clients.

-If you would like to contribute, please join us on irc. [#OpenOTP on irc.freenode.net](irc://irc.freenode.net/OpenOTP)

 # Overview

 ## Objects